-Cognitive behavioral therapy (CBT), Cognitive behavioral therapy for insomnia (CBT-i), Dialectical behavior therapy (DBT), Harm reduction, Interpersonal psychotherapy (IPT), Motivational interviewing (MI), Psychodynamic, Relational, Solution-focused, Strengths-based
+Cognitive Behavioral Therapy (CBT), Cognitive Behavioral Therapy for Insomnia (CBT-i), Dialectical Behavior Therapy (DBT), Harm Reduction, Interpersonal Psychotherapy, Motivational Interviewing, Psychodynamic, Relational, Solution-focused, Strengths-based

 I provide a safe, non-judgmental space for you to be your authentic self.
 I will give you room to access your own wisdom and help collaborate with you to make difficulties easier to sit with.
 I am passionate about seeing individuals for who they are and view treatment as a whole-person care model.
 I use a strength-based approach; I find what a person does well and assist in enhancing that skill.

 MA - Marriage and Family Therapy, Pacific Oaks College

 I always wanted to work in a field that made me feel like I was impacting others in a positive way and contributing to systemic change.
 I have always thought of the mind as a big puzzle piece, and found the mental health field to be one that helps in putting those pieces back together.

 My interests outside of work include spending time outdoors (farmer's markets are my favorite!), spending time with my family, exploring new places in the city.